-	One button operation allows for measuring the forehead or ear as well as object temperatures without any issues.
+One button operation allows for measuring the forehead temperature or ear as well as object temperatures without any issues.

 A memory mode stores up to 16 readings, just in case you have to monitor a patient.

-Like most infrared thermometers, the Freshliance can provide a reading in about a second.
+Like most infrared digital thermometers, the Freshliance can provide a reading in about a second.
 The high-precision infrared sensor provides accuracy and reliability, and the results are displayed on the large HD screen.

 An audible signal lets you know when the reading is complete, while a mute mode allows you to monitor the temperature without disturbing your patients while they sleep.